CVS posts strong Q4 numbers, but pandemic weighs on results - WTMJ

 CVS Health operates one of the nation’s largest drugstore chains with nearly 10,000 retail locations.
 It also runs prescription drug plans for big clients like insurers and employers through a large pharmacy benefit management business, and the company sells health insurance through its Aetna arm.

-The company’s net income tumbled 44% compared to the final three months of 2019 or the last quarter before the pandemic hit.
-That was due partly to a loss on the early extinguishment of $674 million in debt.
+Overall net income tumbled 44% compared with the final three months of 2019, the last financial quarter before the pandemic hit.
+The decline was due partly to the early extinguishment of $674 million in debt.

+For the full year, CVS Health made $7.18 billion on $268.7 billion in revenue, with adjusted earnings totaling $7.50 per share.

 That falls mostly below the bar set on Wall Street, where analysts expect, on average, $7.54 per share according to FactSet.